 Our coaches come from diverse backgrounds and denominations, and all have completed certified coach training with a coaching school affiliated with the International Coaching Federation.

 Rick Kirchoff is a retired United Methodist Minister, author, consultant and radio personality, Rick brings more than 40 years of ministry and a variety of gifts to his work with the Clergy Coaching Network, having served in the following roles: as a pastor in a transitional congregation, a small church pastor, a denominational executive, an executive pastor and then senior pastor at a large congregation.
 A graduate of Lambuth University, Rick studied at Methodist Theological School in Delaware, Ohio where he earned both a Master of Divinity and Master in Religious Education.
-Upon retirement, Rick completed the Certified Coaching Course and currently works part time with Methodist Le Bonheur Healthcare in Memphis as a partner in the Clergy Coaching Network.
+Upon retirement, Rick completed numerous Certified Coaching Courses and is certified to provide Emotional Intelligence coaching.
+He currently works part time with Methodist Le Bonheur Healthcare in Memphis as a partner in the Clergy Coaching Network.

 Frank Thomas has three doctorates – Doctor of Ministry from Chicago Theological Seminary; Doctor of Ministry in Preaching from United Theological Seminary in Dayton, Ohio and a Doctor of Philosophy with a major in Communications, from the University of Memphis.
 He earned a Master of Divinity from Chicago Theological Seminary, a Master of Arts degree in African-Caribbean Studies from Northeastern Illinois University in Chicago and a Bachelor of Arts degree from the University of Illinois at Champaign-Urbana.
 Frank is currently the Nettie Sweeney and Hugh Th.
 Miller Professor of Homiletics and Director of the Academy of Preaching and Celebration at Christian Theological Seminary of Indianapolis, Indiana.
 He has authored or co-authored numerous books and his sermons have been featured in a number of national publications he is in demand as a preacher, speaker, lecturer, and revivalist.

-Dr. Jim Robey is the Executive Director for Attentional Growth Inc..
-He is a Professional Certified Coach (PCC) and a United Methodist minister.
+Dr. Jim Robey is a Master Certified Coach (MCC) and a United Methodist minister.
 Jim is a renowned speaker, seminar leader, teacher, minister and coach with a profound commitment to help others grow in their work and life.
 His practice takes him across the United States and the world to work with a variety of groups, organizations and businesses.
 Jim’s passion is coaching leaders and teams to increase their effectiveness and sense of fulfillment.
 He is a co-founder of Coach Training for Leaders, an ICF approved coach training program, that is training a new generation of clergy to become effective leaders.